CV

 - Application of statistical methods and clustering techniques on DNA and expression-data.

-- Completion of various scientific projects, including sex-chromosome evolution and parallel optimization of linear time algorithms.
+- Completion of various scientific projects, including sex-chromosome evolution as well as parallel optimization of linear time algorithms.

 Department of Bioscience, Faculty of Natural Sciences, Aarhus University (AU), Denmark.

-- More than one year full time equivalents in bioinformatics courses (BiRC).
+- More than one year full time equivalents in bioinformatics courses (at BiRC).

 - Tutor for new students, years 2016 and 2018.